“Why do you keep talking about power?” Asked an exasperated gal pal. “It’s such a nasty topic.”

 Myth #1: Let go of the notion that you can be successful without using power.

-Whether we realize it or not, everytime we take a job we’re given power.
+Whether we realize it or not, every time we take a job we’re given power.
 It’s called positional power, and we use it every day to make decisions, assign work, or coach an employee on how to do their job better.

 “Power is required if one wants to get anything done in any large organization.
 Unfortunately, power doesn’t just fall into one’s lap: one will have to go after it and learn how to use it.” ~Jeffrey Pfeffer, business theorist and Stanford University professor